kovidgoyal/kitty/docs/shell-integration.rst

 * The text cursor is changed to a bar when editing commands at the shell prompt

+* :ref:`clone_shell` with all environment variables and the working directory copied

 * Glitch free window resizing even with complex prompts.
 Achieved by erasing the prompt on resize and allowing the shell to redraw it cleanly.